D4wnstar/aetherwisp/Statistical mechanics/Systems/Ideal gas.md

 \text{(Spherical coords.)}&=\frac{1}{h^{3}}\int _{0}^{2\pi} \ d\theta \int_{0}^{\pi}\sin \phi\ d\phi \int_{0}^{\infty} \frac{1}{e^{\alpha+\beta \varepsilon_{p}}\pm 1} p^{2}\ dp \\
 &=\frac{4\pi}{h^{3}}\int_{0}^{\infty} \frac{p^{2}}{e^{\alpha+\beta \varepsilon_{p}}\pm 1} dp
 \end{align}$$
-To understand the change to [[spherical coordinates]], consider this: the previous sum occurs over all of the momenta in the ensemble.
+To understand the change to [[Spherical coordinates]], consider this: the previous sum occurs over all of the momenta in the ensemble.
 When we change to integration, we integrate over all momenta in the ensemble.
 But the integral tells us the number of particles (well, density) in a certain range of momenta, so if we integrate over a range that no particle is in, we get zero.
 So, we can trivially extend the integral from all momenta in the ensemble to all space.
 Anything that's not present will cancel out anyway.
 Integration over all space can be easily done with an infinite-radius [[palla|sphere]].

 We now make the substitution $\beta \varepsilon_{p}=x^{2}$, which gives us $p=x\sqrt{ 2m/\beta }$.
 The integral becomes
 $$n=\frac{4\pi}{h^{3}}\left( \frac{2m}{\beta} \right)^{3/2} \int_{0}^{\infty} \frac{x^{2}}{e^{\alpha+x^{2}}\pm 1}dx$$